Nothing indicates summertime better than fresh watermelon being sold in the fruit bazaar on a warm day. Apart from being delicious,

 Extensive refrigeration of watermelons facilitates the rapid formation of ice crystals.
 These ice crystals may seem innocent at first, but they can cause severe toothache, damage to the throat, and other similar adverse reactions.
 Iced watermelon, when consumed directly, is akin to swallowing ice cubes as watermelons are 92% water.
 These cold pieces of fruit can severely damage the spleen and block the intestinal tracts, causing stomach aches, loss of appetite, indigestion, and other harmful conditions.

 Despite being an extremely healthy source of water and various forms of nutrients, watermelons belong to the category of “raw food.”
-Eating an excessive amount of raw food is not recommended.
+Eating an excessive amount of raw food is not recommended so it’s not good to eat too much watermelon.
 Excessive raw food intake is commonly associated with reduced appetite, reduced gastrointestinal strength (makes you more prone to gas related problems), and frequent indigestion.
 All of these conditions, when amassed, can cause severe problems such as abdominal distension and bouts of diarrhea.

 Moderation Is Key